brianwetzel/HW1_Ethereum_Case_Study/README.md

 ## How did the idea for the project come about?
 In 2013 developers were building very basic dApps on Bitcoin, but Vitalkik believed that building on Bitcoin was fundamentally flawed.
 Satoshi Nakamot, the creator of Bitcoin, had intentionally coded Bitcoin in an extremely simple programming language for security reasons.
 As a result the projects that were being built on Bitcoin were less of a true solution, and more of a hack with a variety of shortcomings.
-Vitalik’s idea was to create an entirely new blockchain designed from the ground up to have applications built on top of it by utilizing a “Turing-complete programming language.” [[Wired](https://www.wired.com/2016/06/the-uncanny-mind-that-built-ethereum/)]  In 2013, Vitalik wrote up a white paper for his project and named it Ethereum.
+Vitalik’s idea was to create an entirely new blockchain designed from the ground up to have applications built on top of it by utilizing a “Turing-complete programming language” [[Wired](https://www.wired.com/2016/06/the-uncanny-mind-that-built-ethereum/)].
+In 2013, Vitalik wrote up a white paper for his project and named it Ethereum.
 <Br><br>